-The 2021 Annual Awards are open for Nomination and Application.
-The Awards Gala will be held virtually in June 2021.
+The 2021 Annual Awards are now closed for applications - best of luck to those who applied.
+The Awards Gala will be held virtually on June 10th 2021.

 The WLAO President's Award recognizes a woman who has made a substantial contribution to the legal community as an academic, adjudicator, litigator, solicitor, author, or related profession.
 The recipient must demonstrate a commitment to the promotion of women in the law and be recognized as a leader.
 Encompassing the ideals of the Women's Law Association, the recipient of the President's Award will be engaged, aware and connected to issues, substantive and personal, facing women in the legal profession today.
 The Award may also be presented to a firm or organization exemplifying the ideals for which it is given.

 The President's Award is normally presented at an annual dinner in Toronto in June but will be held online for 2021 in a similar manner to 2020.

 Download Nomination Form (Nomination deadline March 31 2021)